sandiegojs/vanilla-browser-docs/docs/manipulate.md

 If you head over to the browser, it should work!
 Sweet DOM manipulation.

 Did you try to click the second plus button like a smarty pants?
-Then you realize that it didn't work, right?
+It didn't work, right?

-Fix it by attaching the handler to the new element as well.
+Let's fix it by attaching the handler to the new element as well.

 ```js